shikhar3295/adam2392.github.io/content/blog/coding/setting-up-virtualenv.md

 # Basics (Create, Delete):
 1. Create

 For Virtualenvwrapper: Run the command 'mkvirtualenv <envname>'

-For Virtualenv: Run command virtualenv './venv/' inside your project directory
+For Virtualenv: Run command virtualenv './venv/' inside your project directory.

+You can also run 'mkvirtualenv -p python3' to make the virtual environment with a specific python installation (e.g. 2.7, or 3.4).

 2. Delete a Virtualenv

 For Virtualenvwrappper: In order to delete a virtual environment, all you need to do is to remove it recursively from your ~/.virtualenvs directory with 'sudo rm -rf <name>'.

 For Virtualenv: Go to the directory of your project and delete the /venv/ directory.